Data Collaboration Analysis with Orthonormal Basis Selection and Alignment: Existing Basis Alignment

 \section{Existing Basis Alignment}

 Focusing on Step~10 of \textbf{Algorithm}~\ref{alg: DCframework}, we now address the central question of DC:

-In this section, we review the two prevailing basis-alignment strategies employed in existing DC frameworks—Imakura-DC and Kawakami-DC—and analyze their concordance properties as well as their computational efficiency in terms of FLOP count and peak memory usage.
+In this section, we review the two prevailing basis-alignment strategies employed in existing DC frameworks—Imakura-DC and Kawakami-DC—and analyze their concordance properties and computational efficiency, measured by FLOP count and peak memory usage.